theriley106/Nightchord/README.md

 * Calculate Amount of Spaces in a lyric video (To Improve Accuracy of OCR)
 * Write OCR results to an image with dynamic font choice

+To Do:

+* Add Soundcloud Upload
+* Add auto tag editing for Soundcloud Uploads
+* Add a function to pull soundcloud stats